elvijs/chess-plan/README.md

 For the initial prototyping I'm exporting games from (codekiddy's OTB-HQ) .si4 format to pgn.
 This will make it easier to manipulate, but less efficient.
 The latter part is a problem for later on however.

 Had to actually use SCID to port convert si4 to pgn.
-A real shortage of good info/modules in this area.
+A real shortage of good info/modules in this area and then `iconv -t UTF-8 -f ISO-8859-15 OTB-HQ.pgn > out.pgn` to convert to utf-8.

 Create the virtual environment with python3:
 `mkvirtualenv --python=/usr/bin/python3 chess`